Kevin Mazur/Getty Images for Robin Hood

 "She didn't think much of it at first," Cynthia's sister would tell the New York Post years later.
 "But she thought he was nice."

-After her divorce, J.Lo stars in Out of Sight, the critically acclaimed Steven Soderbergh-directed heist thriller that featured her sharing close quarters (i.e. the trunk of a car) with George Clooney, who plays the bank robber her federal agent is chasing.
+After her divorce from Noa, J.Lo stars in the Steven Soderbergh-directed heist thriller Out of Sight, which features her sharing close quarters (i.e. the trunk of a car) with George Clooney, who plays the bank robber her federal agent is chasing.

 Despite being sidelined part of the season with injuries, Rodriguez becomes the youngest player at the time to hit 100 home runs, at 23 years and 309 days old.